-In some cases, howling may simply be a way for your dog to communicate.
+Sometimes, howling may simply be a way for your dog to communicate.
 In the wild, wolves use howling to communicate with one another.

-They might howl, for example, to tell other wolves of their location, or to ward off other animals that may be encroaching on their territory.
+They might howl, for example, to tell other wolves of their location or to ward off other animals that may be encroaching on their territory.

-This is why you might often hear two domesticated dogs howling to one another, or why your dog might start howling if someone unknown is nearby.
+This is why you might often hear two domesticated dogs howling to one another or why your dog might start howling if someone unknown is nearby.

 It’s also not uncommon for dogs to mistake sirens as other dogs call for help, so you may also find them howling when a fire truck or ambulance drives by.

 If howling is persistent, however, there may be something else going on.
 Howling can also be a sign of sickness or injury or separation anxiety.

 If your dog often howls in your absence, you are probably dealing with separation anxiety, and appropriate measures should be taken to soothe your pet when you leave the house.